GabrielCogne/supralog-technical-test/README.md

 As the application only manages users, we could have one component that implements both interfaces (use registry and the user detail finder) along with one controller.

+## Potential improvements
+Validation is only performed on the user's email.
+Validation should cover each field and prevent any possible injection.

+A user's data should only be sent to him or her, or the system must ask his or her permission before sending it to another person.